flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 ### The universal video out {.tabs-close}

-Nintendo carried on using the 'universal' [Multi Out](super-nintendo#a-convenient-video-out) port from its predecessor, bad news is that it **no longer carries the RGB signal!** It looks to me like another cost-saving measure, given that RGB wasn't widely adopted in the previous console.
+Nintendo carried on using the 'universal' [Multi Out](super-nintendo#a-convenient-video-out) port from its predecessor.
+Bad news is that it **no longer carries the RGB signal!** It looks to me like another cost-saving measure, given that RGB wasn't widely adopted in the previous console.

 The good news is that, on early revisions of the Nintendo 64, the three RGB lines can still be restored by soldering some cables and fitting an inexpensive signal amplifier.
 This is possible because the video Digital-to-Analogue Converter (DAC) still transmits an RGB signal to the video encoder [@graphics-video_dac].
 However, later motherboard revisions combined both chips, so the only remaining option is to bypass the video DAC and encoder altogether with custom circuitry that exposes RGB signals.